Most Pakistani villagers abducted from 'hashish festival' freed

 The gunmen, suspected to be Taliban, raided the festival on Saturday and seized around 100 men.
 Around 40 were released that day, and most of the rest on Sunday, the official said.

-The official asked for anonymity because he was not authorised to speak to the media and negotiations for the remaining captives' release were continuing.
+The official asked for anonymity because he was not authorized to speak to the media and negotiations for the remaining captives' release were continuing.

 Seven men were still believed to be held.
 The raid took place on the border between Khyber and Orakzai, two tribal regions in northwest Pakistan that border Afghanistan.